domchristie/play-list/README.md

 Controls whether the next element will play when the current one finishes.
 Disable autoplay with `autoplay="false"`.

 ### `loop` (default: `false`)
 Controls whether to loop back round to the first element when the last one ends.
-Enable looping with `loop="true"`.
+Enable looping with by adding an empty `loop` attribute, or with `loop="true"`.

 ## Properties
 The `<play-list>` element includes the following properties: